RostyslavUA/Unrolled-WMMSE-distr/README.md

 * [model](https://github.com/RostyslavUA/Unrolled-WMMSE-distr/blob/master/model.py): Defines the DUWMMSE and UWMMSE models.
 * [models](https://github.com/RostyslavUA/Unrolled-WMMSE-distr/tree/master/models): Stores trained models in a folder with same name as \[dataset ID\].
 RostyslavUA
-## Usage

-Please cite (TODO: add citation) in your work when using this library in your experiments.

 ## Feedback
 For questions and comments, feel free to contact [Rostyslav Olshevskyi](mailto:ro22@rice.edu).

 ## Citation
-TODO: add
+Please cite (TODO: add citation) in your work when using this library in your experiments.